NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name or topic will be found.

 The bulk of the financial and miscellaneous items (2012.10.1) were donated by Gordon M. Thomas.
 They include premium notices and receipts, and printed materials received by Susanna and Thompson Rogers of the Brim community in Stokes County.
 The donor found them in the attic of the Gordon family home in Pilot Mountain.
 His grandfather, Isaac Martin Gordon, was a co-founder of the Bank of Pilot Mountain in 1914 and served as its president from 1942 to 1963.
 Thompson Rogers and his wife were customers of the bank, and Gordon was likely involved in the settlement of Mr. Rogers’ estate in 1946-1947.

-The photographs and printed material relating to Ralph Price (2010.26.1) were donated by his daughter, Louise Price Parsons.
-Most of the Jefferson Standard newsletters (2010.27.1-4) were donated by Jeanne C. Omisore.
+The photographs and printed materials relating to Ralph Price (2010.26.1) were donated by his daughter, Louise Price Parsons.
+The pamphlet entitled “These Are the Men Who Lead You” (1967.255.62) was given by Mrs. William H. Callihan.
+Most of the newsletters (2010.27.1-4) were donated by Jeanne C. Omisore.
 She found them among the possessions of a neighbor, Bob Anderson, who had been the Assistant Manager of Underwriting for Jefferson Standard.
-The pamphlet “These Are the Men Who Lead You” (1967.255.62) was donated by Mrs. William H. Callihan.
+The November 1946 newsletter (2017.21.1) was contributed by Tom Harris.
+It belonged to his parents, Margaret Adams and R. Kennedy Harris, who lived near Julian Price.

 Processing: This collection was organized by Archivist Elise Allison in March 2013, and the finding aid was completed by intern Kate Hayworth in June 2013.